O Teatro Mágico: Musical style and influences

-Fernando Anitelli said in an interview that their influence goes from the bands and singers Secos e Molhados, Dave Matthews Band, Antônio Nóbrega, Chico César, Tom Zé, Silvério Pessoa, Raul Seixas and Legião Urbana, to the writers Hermann Hesse, Mário Quintana, Clarice Lispector, Denise Stoklos and Plínio Marcos.
+Fernando Anitelli said in an interview that their influence goes from the bands and singers Secos e Molhados, Dave Matthews Band, Antonio Nóbrega, Chico César, Tom Zé, Silvério Pessoa, Raul Seixas and Legião Urbana, to the writers Hermann Hesse, Mário Quintana, Clarice Lispector, Denise Stoklos and Plínio Marcos.

 The group is not only diverse in its genres, but also in its musical instruments.
 Some of these musical instruments are highlighted, however, such as guitar, violin, electric guitar, bass, drums, flute and DJs.